Pyrvdox/file-converter/README.md

 # file-converter
-An application that allows you to convert files to many formats.
+An application that allows you to download movies and videos from many popular sites and apps.
 [Python desktop app]